gvwilson/thirdbit/src/fiction/iffy/outline.md

     -   Survived in an ecosuit (Iffy has a flashback).
     -   Kerse threatens Wales: wants revenge for her crew.
     -   Is then led away to prison awaiting repatriation to Australia.
--   Escapes with the help of the AI, Edson, and some raccoons.
+-   Escapes with the help of the AI, Edson, and Wales.
     -   People are injured in the process, which horrifies her.
+    -   Wales apologizes but says he had to turn her over to Johel: no other way to keep Iffy safe.
--   Get to the harbor through the fighting.
+-   Get to the harbor through the chaos.
     -   Aunt Naggie ditches Uncle Jack (callback to Wales knocking him out earlier).
 -   Iffy messages Jeep to try to find out what's going on.
     -   Everyone in Halley thinks that GS Paddington had GS Halley killed.